-Before creating an an application creation form, configure the following:
+Before creating an application creation form, configure the following:

 - Create an Application Round.
-Application Rounds are used to classify a distinct category of application types within an application Period.
-Using separate application Rounds within a single application Period is useful if there are separate application deadlines and decision notification dates for your different types of applications.
+Application rounds classify a distinct category of application types within an application period.
+Using separate application rounds within a single application period is useful if there are separate application deadlines and decision notification dates for your different types of applications.

-- Select Forms on the top navigation bar.
+- Select Forms on the Slate navigation bar.